DanWlker/making_sense_of_k8s/README.md

 1. `minikube delete`

 1. `minikube dashboard`: Open a browser window with a locally hosted dashboard for your cluster.
 You can use this dashboard to view and manage your cluster.

+1. `minikube tunnel -c`: Tunnel creates a route to services deployed with type LoadBalancer and sets their Ingress to their ClusterIP.